 You should check the screws on the door hinges to make sure they really tight and screwed in.
 If they are and you aren't finding any that are broken then you may need to buy a new door for the microwave.
 This item is considered a throw-away item these days because of the value they are so cheap to replace.
 Most companies do not sell replacement parts for these machines now and it is hard to find one.
-If you know of anyone who has thrown one away it might be possible to remove their door and check the hinges.
-If now you will need to take the screws off from your door and check your hinges to make sure one is not broken or missing one of the screws.
-After a time the screws can come to look or even rusted and this will cause the problems you are seeing now.

 This can get very complicated and probably best if you can take it to your local Sears Service Center for help with this problem.
 Please remove glass tray if you take your machine anywhere.

 You should call first to see if they are open and if you need to make an appointment.

 I have had very good luck with getting minors repairs done while I waited and only a small charge.
 Hope this happens to you.